RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 Break Effect, on the other hand, can be obtained via relic substats, Thief of Shooting Meteor, and Ruan Mei's traces.
 It is not difficult to reach the recommended 180% without a BE rope.

 Because Ruan Mei's ultimate is so powerful, it is highly recommended to have as much Energy Regeneration as possible.
 This is why ERR rope is recommended over BE rope.

+### Is 4PC Watchmaker, Master of Dream Machinations Ruan Mei's new BiS set?
+The short answer is: no, 4PC Watchmaker is not Ruan Mei's BiS.
+For general usage, Ruan Mei's other relic set options such as 4PC Messenger Traversing Hackerspace, 2PC Break Effect 2PC Messenger, and 4PC Thief of Shooting Meteor are better options.
+4PC Watchmaker is definitely viable, but its 4PC passive is only useful in teams with a break-focused DPS, such as Xueyi, Sushang, Firefly, and Boothill.
+Otherwise, the extra Break Effect is not all that needed.
+Furthermore, the passive only has about a 50%-60% uptime due to Ruan Mei's ultimate duration.

 ### Is 3T Ult Really Necessary?
 While a 3T ult is optimal, it's not necessary.
 It is better to focus on achieving the minimum amount of Break Effect (180%) before focusing on achieving a 3T ult.
 However, even if you cannot achieve a 3T ult, still aim for as high ultimate uptime as possible.
 Ruan Mei's ultimate is very valuable, so the more you can cast your ultimate, the better.